digiscot/digiscot-website/pages/evolution/digital-pioneers/euans-guide.md

 elements of their visit, including parking, toilets, staff and overall disabled access.

-We also use social media platforms and email marketing to spread the word about disabled access reviews and to inspire people to get involved.
-Twitter and Facebook are our two biggest platforms where we like to engage with audiences, share reviews and content.
+We also use social media platforms and email marketing to spread the word about disabled access reviews and to inspire people to get involved.  <a target='_blank' href="https://twitter.com">Twitter</a>
+and <a target='_blank' href="https://en-gb.facebook.com/">Facebook</a> are our two biggest platforms where we like to engage with audiences, share reviews and content.

 Behind the scenes, we have a range of tools that help us as a charity to achieve our work.
-We like to use apps such as Slack to communicate internally, and content management tools such as Asana which have been incredibly useful for planning.
+We like to use apps such as <a target='_blank' href="https://slack.com/">Slack</a> to communicate internally, and content management tools such as <a target='_blank' href="https://asana.com/">Asana</a> which have been incredibly useful for planning.
 Both of these apps are colourful and fun to use!

-Another fantastic app we use is called Toggl, and this helps us to plan projects by tracking how long we spend on event-planning, website testing and more.
+Another fantastic app we use is called <a target='_blank' href="https://toggl.com/">Toggl</a>, and this helps us to plan projects by tracking how long we spend on event-planning, website testing and more.

 ### Tell us about a recent digital change you’ve made.